shaefelinger/movie_api_spring/README.md

 docker compose up
 ```

-Start the App (Maven and Java 17 has to be installed on the machine)
+Start the App (Maven and Java 17 has to be installed)
 ```bash
  mvn spring-boot:run
 ```